domenicomanna/domenicomanna.com/src/content/posts/2019-09-28-responsiveNavbarInReact/index.md

 With these changes in place, our navigation menu should now look like:
 ![](./images/Screen Shot 2019-09-25 at 10.26.31 PM.png)

-This is much better, however we still need to fix a few more issues.
+This is much better, however, we still need to fix a few more issues.
 Right now, the hamburger menu is always open, which is not desirable.
 Let's add some code that will allow us to open and close the menu.

 ## Opening and Closing the Hamburger Menu